Please contact me if you wish to help in any way. The book is in progress.

 Anomalous Monist Science of Religion

-The book approaches religion from a cognitive perspective, but not the typical one, arguing that it makes more sense to understand religion as a domain general phenomenon than a set of cobled together domain specific modules.
+The book approaches religion from a cognitive perspective, but not the typical one, arguing that it makes more sense to understand religion as a domain general phenomenon than a set of cobbled together domain specific modules.
 Traditional cognitive approaches to religion see religion built up out of domain specific cognitive mechanisms that evolved in the distant past.
 While my approach does not deny the relevance of these modules for religion, I argue that the "core" of religion is better comprehended with insight about general "intelligence."
+Though our minds have evolved often to solve very specific problems, the rubber meets the road in pragmatic situations where one's whole intelligence, for lack of a better word, must be applied.

 In each of the chapters, I take up a number of examples relevant to this approach.